krausality/PNML_Frontend/README.md

 Docker Compose simplifies the management of building and running the container.

-> **⚠️ Subdirectory Deployment:** If deploying under a subdirectory, modify the Dockerfile's `RUN npm run build` line to include `--base-href /your-path/` before building.
-See the [detailed example](#method-3-deployment-via-a-container-registry-cicd-workflow) below for the exact Dockerfile modification.
+> **⚠️ Path Configuration:** The project is pre-configured for `/l3s-offshore-2-frontend/` deployment via [angular.json line 74](angular.json#L74).
+No Dockerfile changes needed unless you want a different path - in that case, update the `baseHref` value in `angular.json` before building.

 ### **0. Add the following file to your project's root directory `./PNML_Frontend`:**